All Episodes

 So to be here, I think it's one that we definitely don't take for granted.

-But we also know, you know, that's just one stop along the way, and we're hoping to, you know, make a run.
+But we also know, you know, that's just one stop along the way and we're hoping to, you know, make it run.

-So listen to In Case You Missed It with Christina Williams in iHeart Woman's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcasts, or wherever you get your podcast.
+So listen to In Case You Missed It with Christina Williams in iHeartWomen's Sports Production in partnership with Deep Blue Sports and Entertainment on iHeartRadio app, Apple Podcast, or wherever you get your podcast.

-Yeah, that's probably a uh uh uh universal human instinct.
+Yeah, that's probably a universal human instinct.

 All right, let me shift gears a little bit and ask about Charlie Kirk specifically.

-I think I've I understand well, but and we can get into that.
+I think I understand well, and we can get into that.

-Um, I mean, this is somebody who you clearly understood to be a kind of agent of Zionism, a kind of, I don't know if you would call him a plant or somebody who is cultivated, but certainly a tool and arm and an instrument of Zionist influence inside the United States.
+I mean, this is somebody who you clearly understood to be a kind of agent of Zionism, a kind of, I don't know if you would call him a plant or somebody who has cultivated, but certainly a tool and arm and an instrument of Zionist influence inside the United States.

 Netanyahu considered him this huge ally.